-Oaxaca in September 2026: Fiestas Patrias, Rain & Value
+Oaxaca in September 2026: Grito, Rain & Hotel Value

-Yes — Oaxaca in September is one of Mexico’s better low-season city trips if you want culture, food, mezcal, El Grito, and value more than perfect dry weather.
-It is rainy season, but Oaxaca City handles rain better than most beach destinations because the best parts of the trip are not only outdoors.
+Yes — Oaxaca in September is worth it if you want El Grito, food, mezcal, lower hotel prices, and a greener rainy-season city more than dry weather all day.
+It is rainy season, but Oaxaca City handles September better than most beach destinations because the best parts of the trip are not only outdoors.

-September is also when Oaxaca feels more local.
+September is when Oaxaca feels more local.
 July’s Guelaguetza rush is gone.
 Day of the Dead has not arrived yet.
 International tourism is low, hotels soften, and the city turns toward Fiestas Patrias: flags, plaza ceremonies, seasonal food, and the September 15 cry of independence.
+If food is a major reason for the trip, use the Mexican Independence Day food guide to plan the patriotic-season dishes worth looking for before and after El Grito.

 Start with Mexico in September if you want the national month-by-month picture.
 Use this Oaxaca guide if you are deciding whether the city itself is worth booking in September.